William Russell, 1st Baron Russell of Thornhaugh

 At the time, Ireland was on the point of rebellion, and there were two opinions in government on how to preserve the peace.
 One faction sought negotiation with the Irish rebels, while the other – including Russell – favoured military force.
 Russell's faction prevailed, and the rebellion grew into a general revolt, which lasted through the Nine Years War and ended with the Treaty of Mellifont in 1603.
-He successfully relieved the northern town of Enniskillen, which had been under siege for several months, but failed to capture the Irish leaders.
+In August 1594 Russell relieved the garrison of the northern town of Enniskillen, which had been under siege for several months, but failed to capture the Irish leaders.

 During his time in Ireland, Russell fell into dispute with his chief military commander, Sir John Norris.
-The dispute proved harmful to the crown government, and Russell was recalled to England in 1597, but only after he had defeated and killed the rebel Fiach MacHugh O'Byrne.
+The dispute proved harmful to the crown government, and Russell was recalled to England in 1597, but only after he had captured and killed the rebel Fiach MacHugh O'Byrne.

 In 1599, Russell was named as leader of the forces defending western England in anticipation of a Spanish invasion.
 However, the invasion plans were thwarted.

 Russell built the mansion of Woburn.
-In the 1590s, he consulted with three Dutchmen as to the potential for draining his manor of Thorney Abbey in Cambridgeshire; his son, Francis Russell, famously continued the family interest in drainage and led the undertakers in the first attempt to drain the Great Level of the Fens, later known as the Bedford Level.
+In the 1590s, he consulted with three Dutchmen as to the potential for draining his manor of Thorney Abbey in Cambridgeshire; his son, Francis Russell, continued the family interest in drainage and led the undertakers in the first attempt to drain the Great Level of the Fens, later known as the Bedford Level.

-Russell was created 1st Baron Russell of Thornhaugh in 1603 by the new king James I, but he lost influence at court and retired to his estates, where he died on 9 August 1613.
+Russell was created Baron Russell of Thornhaugh in 1603, but he lost influence at court and retired to his estates, where he died on 9 August 1613.
+His tomb is in St Andrew's Church, Thornhaugh.

-Russell married on 13 February 1585 at Watford, London, Elizabeth Long, only daughter and sole heiress of Henry Long of Shingay, Cambridgeshire, and granddaughter of Sir Richard Long.
+Russell married on 13 February 1585 at Watford, Elizabeth Long, only daughter and sole heiress of Henry Long of Shingay, Cambridgeshire, and granddaughter of Sir Richard Long.
 They had one son, Francis Russell, 4th Earl of Bedford.
-The church registers of St Mary's Church Watford record that the child was baptized in 1587.
+The church registers of St Mary's Church, Watford record that the child was baptised in 1587.